-There is no residence requirement for the MEd program.
+Length of Program There is no residence requirement for the MEd program.
 Normally, the thesis-based degree must be completed within four years and the course-based degree within six years.

-205.23.3 The Degrees of EdD and PhD

-The EdD and PhD degrees require a minimum of $\star$ 36, which normally includes a minimum of $\star$ 24 in graduate courses and a dissertation.
+205.23.3 The Degrees of EdD and PhD Program Requirements The EdD and PhD degrees require a minimum of \pm 36, which normally includes a minimum of \pm 24 in graduate courses and a dissertation.
+No language other than English is required for the degree.

-Normally, doctoral degrees must be completed within six years.
+Length of Program Normally, doctoral degrees must be completed within six years.